Sociology: Peace, war, and conflict

-This subfield of sociology studies, broadly, the dynamics of war, conflict resolution, peace movements, war refugees, conflict resolution and military institutions.
+This subfield of sociology broadly studies the dynamics of war, conflict resolution, peace movements, war refugees, and military institutions.
 As a subset of this subfield, military sociology aims towards the systematic study of the military as a social group rather than as an organization.
 It is a highly specialized sub-field which examines issues related to service personnel as a distinct group with coerced collective action based on shared interests linked to survival in vocation and combat, with purposes and values that are more defined and narrower than within civil society.
 Military sociology also concerns civilian-military relations and interactions between other groups or governmental agencies.
-Topics include the dominant assumptions held by those in the military, changes in military members' willingness to fight, military unionization, military professionalism, the increased utilization of women, the military industrial-academic complex, the military's dependence on research, and the institutional and organizational structure of military.
+Topics include the dominant assumptions held by those in the military, changes in military members' willingness to fight, military unionization, military professionalism, the increased use of women, the military-industrial-academic complex, the military's dependence on research, and the military's institutional and organizational structure.